ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/user-management.md

 # User Management

 Administrators can create and manage users within the Administration Console.
-Note that User Management requires Account Admin access.
+Note that User Management requires Account admin access.

 Account administrators can: